 Craft drinks with a colorful view, anyone?
 When the leaves are blazing red and orange, drinking in the scenery is just as sweet as the craft beverages you'll find along the way during the Fall tasting season.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect.

 Brewery Ommegang (Central New York)